vladhondru25/card-app/README.md

 ## Goal

-This is a simple mobile applcation developed with Flutter that presents my contact details as a card.
+This is a simple mobile application developed with Flutter that presents my contact details as a card.

 ![Personal card](https://github.com/vladhondru25/card-app/blob/master/Screenshot.png)